 And on Wall Street, little distinction is made between liberal Democrats and avowedly socialist activist groups.
 The big banks financed ACORN.
 Although ACORN has disbanded in the wake of scandal, the JPMorgan Chase Foundation, formerly headed by White House Chief of Staff William Daley, continues to fund similar groups committed to undermining capitalism and debasing democracy.

 Stephen Lerner is a hard person to admire.
 His specialty, after all, is economic sabotage.
 Yet his utility to the cause of public accountability is undeniable.
 Lerner, a longtime official with the Service Employees International Union (SEIU) until his supposed ouster last November, was caught on March 18 and 19 on audiotape speaking before a closed-session audience at Pace University in Manhattan describing an SEIU plan to destabilize the U.S. economy.
 The campaign, which he heads, intends to take down the financial sector and trigger a massive redistribution of wealth and power.
+Cynics might note that it was The Blaze, the website started last summer by bombastic TV host Glenn Beck, which posted the recordings.
+Yet the tapes sound completely undoctored and spontaneous.
+And they ought to raise questions about the leadership of the SEIU, especially under President Andrew Stern (see photo), who departed a year ago.

 It looks like the “Chicago Way” will continue with William Daley taking the White House Chief of Staff position formerly held by Rahm Emanuel.
 Daley is a particularly poor choice because he represents the nexus of big government, big business and the left-wing activist groups they enable and bankroll.